syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-and-Styling.md

 ![Space between Rating Items](images/layoutSpace.jpg)

- ## Set Number of Items
+## Set number of items

 The `ItemCount` property sets the number of rating items to be displayed.

- N> The default property value is 5.
+N> The default value of this property is 5.

  {% tabs %}